 In the normal course of being a kid, they are bound to get some scrapes, scratches, and even cuts.
 Kids play hard, they run, ride bikes, and jump around on playground equipment.
 They also fall down which is when cuts and scrapes happen.

 In many cases, you can treat an open wound at home.
 Clean the wound, apply some type of antiseptic, then bandage it up.
+However, it is important to know when a cut needs stitches or medical care.

 - Is still bleeding after you apply pressure for 5 minutes